 “Innovation doesn’t just mean new products, but business processes as well.
 We find Issuetrak is a great way to get all our business processes done,” says Hank Luhring, founder of Issuetrak.

-Like many of its more than 1,900 customers, the company has found Issuetrak indispensible in expediting tasks in departments well beyond the help desk.
+Like many of its more than 1,900 customers, the company has found Issuetrak indispensable in expediting tasks in departments well beyond the help desk.
 The result?
-A rare level of efficiency, communication and service both internally and to their customers.
+A rare level of efficiency, communication, and service both internally and to their customers.

 The Corporate Operations instance of Issuetrak drives a number of processes that cross multiple departments, and most teams likewise use the software for their own internal processes.
 A testament to the software’s flexibility, the IT department customizes each instance to look and flow exactly the way each department requires.

 Meanwhile, the Development team heavily leverages the software for change requests, bugs, hot fixes, and testing.
 When change and patch requests come in, they are assigned to a developer.
 From there, Issuetrak follows the issue through testing and any additional required development before closing it out.